 With a complex matrix of requirements including but not limited to producer administration and incentives management, rule-based hierarchies, book of business tracking and strict compliance requirements, the insurance industry sees a fair share of complexity in the compensation and performance management arena.

-The following are the most common challenges the insurance industry faces in relation to compensation management:
+The following are the most common SPM challenges in the insurance industry in relation to compensation management:

 Limitations of Legacy Systems